 I know now that paying just the minimum due will get me into a huge debt with the credit card companies.

 Now, I also don’t subscribe anymore to the idea of purchasing items that I could not pay outright.
-Even if it’s eligible to the usual o% Interest Installment promos of my card.
+Even if it’s eligible for the usual o% Interest Installment promos of my card.
 This way, I keep myself debt-free and worry-free at the same time.

 Before applying for any credit cards, you should shop around first to see which credit card offers the lowest interest rate.